-Date: Regional Association : Name/Address of Contact Person Regional Actions: (votes for and against) Phone: Fax: email: Please Attach Additional Page es and Information as Needed Proposal: (Proposed solutions to problems stated in specific lang new area of weights and measures activity, the recommendations must be provided.)
-Problem/Justification: (Include a concise statement of the issue o sideration.) r problem outlining the purpose and national need for its con- Other Contacts: (Provide position statements, comments, etc. from and/or trade associations included in developing the proposal.) m names and addresses of individuals, firms, manufacturers, Other Reasons For: (If none, please indicate none have emerged. ) Other Reasons Against: Additional Considerations: (provide cost estimates and state the a may affect other requirements, programs, etc.) anticipated benefits for all parties or indicate how the proposal Attachments: (list the accompanying documents, data, studies etc.) Suggested Action: (Be specific on what action the committee should take on the issue.)
-Recommend NCWM Adoption Withdrawn Developing Issue Informational Issue Other (Please describe)
+Date: Regional Association: Name/Address of Contact Person Regional Actions: (votes for and against) Phone: Fax: email: es and Information as Needed Proposal: (Proposed solutions to problems stated in specif proposal involves a new area of weights and measures acti methods for proper enforcement must be provided.)
+Problem/Justification: (Include a concise statement of the for its consideration.) issue or problem outlining the purpose and national need Other Contacts: (Provide position statements, comments, e manufacturers, and/or trade associations included in devel Other Reasons For: (If none, please indicate none have em nerged.)
+Other Reasons Against: Additional Considerations: (provide cost estimates and sta the proposal may affect other requirements, programs, etc. Attachments: (list the accompanying documents, data, studies etc.) Suggested Action: (Be specific on what action the committee should take on the issue.)
+Recommend NCWM Adoption Withdraw Developing Issue Informational Issue Other (Please describe)